 1×1 / 2×2 / 3×3 / 4×4 grids, multi-select picker, saved views, sync play/pause/mute, per-tile digital zoom + pan, fullscreen, full hotkey set.

-Severity-coded inbox with rationale, confidence, signal tag and zone.
+Severity-coded inbox with VLM rationale, confidence, signal tag and zone.
 Acknowledge / escalate / resolve / dismiss in one key.
 Escalation fires notifications automatically.

 24-hour scrubber with variable speed, recording-segment markers, and bookmark-to-case for the current frame range.